 Assets that are optimized for search ensure that they’ll be found.
 And if you follow best SEO practices the opportunity increases that your content will continually be moving up the search engine results page.

 - | Thought leadership

 People and brands that publish frequently and consistently foster credibility and earn trust when they address the needs of their customers.

 - | Supporting + building community

 People look to those who are helpful and want to connect with others like them who’ve been helped.
 Consistently publishing content that’s easy to share ensures that what you create has increased pass along value by those that actually need it.

-With practically all information available on the web today, organizations must shift their thinking and actions so that every employee has the knowledge and ability to share answers to customer and prospect questions.
+With practically all information available on the web today, organizations must shift their thinking and actions so that every employee has the knowledge and ability to provide answers to customer and prospect questions.
 As a result, every employee now needs to be a part of marketing by helping to both facilitate and create content that answers the pain or challenge of their customers.

 So how do you know what content to create?
-Here are 5 practical answers that will keep you on track to always be publishing to help your customers succeed.
+Here are six practical tactics that will keep you on track to always be publishing to help your customers succeed.

 1. | Look to your website FAQ